into-docker/clj-docker-client/README.md

 ### General guidelines
 - Head over to the Docker API docs to get more info on the type of parameters you should be sending. eg: this [page](https://docs.docker.com/engine/api/v1.40/) for `v1.40` API docs.
 - The type `stream` is mapped to `java.io.InputStream` and when the API needs a stream as an input, send an InputStream.
-When it returns a stream, the call can **possibly block** till the container or source is up and its recommended to pass the `as` param as `:stream` to the invoke call and read it asynchronously.
+When it returns a stream, the call can **possibly block** till the container or source is up and it's recommended to pass the `as` param as `:stream` to the invoke call and read it asynchronously.
 See this [section](https://github.com/lispyclouds/clj-docker-client/tree/master#streaming-logs) for more info.

 ### Sample code for common scenarios